bestia-dev/efrro_form_c_json/README.md

 This is boring, time consuming and error prone.
 The guests today must fill their data repeatedly on paper forms.
 Super annoying.
 In an ideal world the guest should have his digital data on his smartphone and just give this digital data to the hostel manager.
 Just like an (digital) ID card.
 With efrro_form_c_json the guest writes his data only once and they are saved on his device locally.
-Than he usee this same json data for all the hostels.
+Than he uses this same json data for all the hostels.
 Json is just a text that can be easily copied.
 He can send it by email to the hostel manager.

 ## TODO